johnpapa/angular-styleguide/README.md

 # Angular Style Guide

+## Angular Team Endorsed
+Special thanks to Igor Minar, lead on the Angular team, for reviewing and contributing feedback for this guide, and entrusting me to shepherd this guide.

+## Purpose
 *Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

 If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular applications, then step right in.
 These styles are based on my development experience with [Angular](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.